 In general, there are three types of affordable housing: subsidized, income-restricted and vouchers.
-Information regarding Affordable Housing Programs and Opportunities can be located on the four following webpages: Mayor Walsh’s Guide to Affordable Housing in Boston; the Massachusetts Department of Housing and Community Development; the Boston Planning and Development Agency’s Neighborhood Homes Initiative Program; and Attorney General Maura Healey’s “Housing Assistance” webpage.
+Information regarding Affordable Housing Programs and Opportunities can be located on the four following webpages: The Mayor’s Guide to Affordable Housing in Boston; the Massachusetts Department of Housing and Community Development; the Boston Planning and Development Agency’s Neighborhood Homes Initiative Program; and the Attorney General’s “Housing Assistance” webpage.

-If you are interested Affordable Housing programs a great place to start is Mayor Walsh’s Guide to Affordable Housing in Boston.
+If you are interested Affordable Housing programs a great place to start is the Mayor’s Guide to Affordable Housing in Boston.
 A great deal of the information on this website is extremely helpful to for all the residents of Suffolk County – many of the links on the website pertain to Chelsea, Revere and Winthrop, as well as Boston.

 One of the great achievements of the website is the section titled – Affordable Housing Search.
 Seven (7) informative websites are listed, with links, which provide an extensive list of affordable rental and buying opportunities in Suffolk County.
 The sites are as follows: